OHDSI/TheBookOfOhdsi/Characterization.md

 Incidence\;Rate = \frac{\#\;persons\;in\;cohort\;with\;new\;outcome\;during\;TAR}{person\;time\;at\;risk\;contributed\;by\;persons\;in\;cohort}
 $$

-An incidence rate is a mesure of the number of new outcomes during the cumulative TAR for the population.
+An incidence rate is a measure of the number of new outcomes during the cumulative TAR for the population.
 When a person experiences the outcome in the TAR, their contribution to the total person-time stops at the occurrence of the outcome event.
 The cumulative TAR is referred to as **person-time** and is expressed in days, months or years.\index{incidence!rate} \index{person-time}

 When calculated for therapies, incidence proportions and incidence rates of use of a given therapy are classic population-level DUS.